Creative Stoke

 GALLERIES:

 :: Potteries Museum & Art Gallery - the main public gallery in the city.
 The Gallery features touring exhibitions & the best of Staffordshire arts & crafts.
-Also has a cinema, auditorium, cafe, shop, and rooms for children's workshop activities.
+Also has a cinema and auditorium, cafe, museum shop, and rooms for children's educational workshop activities.
 Located in Hanley, Stoke-on-Trent.

-:: Burslem School of Art - now with the benefit of a £1.2m renovation, the historic School has several large curated galleries with a regular exhibition programme, studio spaces upstairs, plus office space & classrooms.
+:: Burslem School of Art - has several large curated galleries with a regular exhibition programme, studio spaces upstairs, plus office space & classrooms.
 Located in Burslem, Stoke-on-Trent.

-:: Conjunction AiR Space contemporary art gallery in Stoke-on-Trent.
+:: Conjunction AiR Space - a contemporary art gallery in Hanley, Stoke-on-Trent.

 :: Newcastle-under-Lyme Museum & Art Gallery - the main gallery for the town (aka 'The Brampton'), set in parkland a short walk from the town centre.

-:: Alsager Arts Centre - mostly puts on community theatre & modern dance, but they also have a gallery space.
-The Centre is on Manchester Metropolitan University's main arts campus, which is located just eight miles from Stoke-on-Trent.
+:: Axis Arts Centre - mostly shows theatre & contemporary dance, but they also have a gallery space.

-:: Nicholson Institute Art Gallery - in Leek.
+:: The Nicholson Institute Art Gallery - in Leek.

-There are also small spaces in the area which are used as galleries to show new work by artists; at Staffordshire University, at theatre foyers such as the New Vic.
+There are also other spaces sometimes used as galleries to show new work by artists, such as at Staffordshire University, and theatre foyers such as at the New Vic.

 MANAGED STUDIO SPACES & CREATIVE CLUSTERS: